Home

 Entry-Level Environmental Scientist

-"Dedicated Environmental Scientist with a Bachelor’s degree in Environmental Science and hands-on experience in fieldwork and data analysis.
-Passionate about collaborative projects aiming at sustainable environmental practices.
-Seeking to leverage my enthusiasm and academic knowledge at GreenTech Solutions to drive impactful ecological initiatives."
+"Dedicated Environmental Scientist with a BS in Environmental Science and hands-on 2026 fieldwork in PFAS sampling, NEPA 2023 screening, and wildfire smoke monitoring.
+Proficient in ArcGIS Pro, R, and Python.
+Seeking to leverage academic knowledge at GreenTech Solutions to drive impactful ecological initiatives."

 Mid-Level Environmental Scientist